vinaysshenoy/poirot/README.md

 1. Replace the GreenDao-Generator dependency in your generator project with Poirot.
 2. Define your entities using Poirot
 3. Generate your Dao classes using Poirot
-4. Use the generate `PoirotDbHelper.java` and your migrations will be handled automatically
+4. Use the generated `PoirotDbHelper.java` and your migrations will be handled automatically

 ### Features
 Poirot handles